Benefits of the in-app subscription model

 One of the main downsides to this business model is the flexibility that scammers have to extract as much money from users as possible.
 While users are always informed they are about to pay and receive notifications for all transactions, lots of users are not yet familiar with how subscriptions work and how to unsubscribe.
 On this side, app stores are making subscriptions management easier, but should definitely do more to increase transparency.

-Another major downside is how complex it is to build and manage.
+Another major downside is how complex it is to build and manage subscription apps.
 While developers and publishers can do this all in-house, it can be complex and impractical.
 A possible solution is to hire third parties who can handle the subscriptions and offer a smooth experience for customers.

 With third-party options like Glassfy, publishers can save months of complex development processes, release their minds and roadmap from periodical maintenance, and keep their focus on the core business: Making a better app.